 PENDULUMOLOGY

-The structured use of a pendulum as a directional instrument for inquiry, response, and interpretive guidance.
+The structured exploration of pendulum movement as a directional response system for focused inquiry, interpretive feedback, reflective awareness, and disciplined decision support.

-The structured use of a pendulum as a directional instrument for inquiry, response, and interpretive guidance.
+The structured exploration of pendulum movement as a directional response system for focused inquiry, interpretive feedback, reflective awareness, and disciplined decision support.

 What is Pendulumology